12traits/ingestion-api-specs/source/index.html.md

 Expected folder: `actions/`

 Purpose: track arbitrary user actions.
 This data type provides a flexible structure to identify a wide variety of actions or activities that the user may take in the game.
-The differentiation between different actions (on top of setting their specific ID, name, and associated parameters) is completely up to you, but we advise you to keep the actions small, granular, and easy to associate with a specific player.
+The differentiation between different actions (on top of setting their specific ID, name, and associated parameters) is completely up to you, but we advise you to keep the actions small, granular, and easy to associate with a specific user.

 Please provide a real-time, event-based collection of the data instead of aggregates if possible.

-> An action indicating a fight won by a player (with ID 1001) against an enemy player (with ID 5005).
+> An action indicating a fight won by a user (with ID 1001) against an enemy user (with ID 5005).

 ```json
 {